The Publishing Project

 - knowledge and understanding of the various forms and genres of creative writing and the different techniques and processes they employ

-- the ability to gather, sift, select, organise and synthesise evidence and subject matter; the ability to choose appropriate subjects and to write about them, as well as the ability to edit, develop and extend a piece of work
+- the ability to choose appropriate subjects and to write about them, and to edit, develop and extend a piece of work

-- analytical ability, and the capacity to consider and solve complex problems orally, verbally, and in practice
+- analytical ability, and the capacity to consider and solve complex problems orally, verbally and in practice

-- skills of interpretation, self-evaluation, and the communication of constructive feedback
+- skills of interpretation, self-evaluation and the communication of constructive feedback

 - confidence and skill in sustaining and developing a creative project as part of an editorial board